edgi-govdata-archiving/100days/README.md

 Commits and merges into `master` will be deployed to the production server, current process is:

+### Manual

-1. Remove existing `_site` and archived versions `100days.tar.gz` in folder (both of these should not be under version control)
+1. Remove existing archive file `100days.tar.gz` in folder (this should not be under version control)
     ```bash
-    $ rm -rf _site/ 100days.tar.gz
+    $ rm -f 100days.tar.gz
     ```
 1. Build and archive site locally:
     ```bash